AaronTrelstad/ParallelAlgorithms/README.md

-Exploring low-level topics of parallelization and algorithms using C++
+Exploring parallelization and algorithms using C++